-In a typical year, each grade level takes an annual field trip that is related to their curriculum.
 The district will do its best to be sure parents who want to attend a field trip will have an opportunity to do so sometime in the student's elementary career.
-Teachers and principal will determine the number of chaperones needed.

-Chaperones will be taken from each classroom.

-Chaperones will be parents or grandparents only.
+- Chaperones will be taken from each classroom. - Chaperones will be parents, legal guardians, or grandparents only.

-Siblings will not be allowed to attend the field trip.

-Chaperones will pay their own admission fee.
+- Siblings will not be allowed to attend the field trip. - Chaperones will pay their own admission fee.